kicksent/aravind-website/_posts/2018-07-23-how-i-added-netlify-cms-to-my-website.markdown

 ## Configure your Workflow, Media and Collections

 With the backend set up, you need to configure your editing workflow, media assets and blog post collections.
 By default, a new entry created via Netlify CMS gets directly committed into the main branch of your repository.
+This may not be ideal if you want posts to live in a draft stage and go through some review before publication.
 But if you use GitHub, then you have the option of turning on an [editorial workflow](https://www.netlifycms.org/docs/configuration-options/#publish-mode) which allows you

 * to save/edit drafts (by a new branch and pull request, behind the scenes), and
 * to approve/publish them (by merging the pull request and deleting the branch).